avanzosc/odoo-addons/calendar_meeting_disable_default_alarm/README.rst

 2. **Handling Attendee Emails**:

-   - The module prevents the system from automatically sending invitation emails to newly added attendees when modifying an event.
-This is achieved by commenting out the part of the code responsible for sending those emails:
+   - The module prevents the automatic sending of invitation emails to newly added attendees when an event is modified.
+This behavior is controlled by setting the context variable `no_mail_to_attendees`:

      ```python
-     # if 'partner_ids' in values:
-     #     (current_attendees - previous_attendees)._send_mail_to_attendees('calendar.calendar_template_meeting_invitation')
+     self = self.with_context(no_mail_to_attendees=True)
      ```

+   - The context flag `no_mail_to_attendees` ensures that newly added attendees are not notified, while the existing ones will still receive the appropriate updates.

 3. **Modifying Event Details**:

-   - When modifying event details (such as start time, partners, or alarms), the system will behave according to specific rules for recurrence and alarm management:
+   - When event details (such as start time, attendees, or alarms) are modified, the system checks the context for any specific flags and adjusts behavior accordingly.

-     - If updating recurrence settings, certain validations are applied to ensure changes are valid.

-     - Alarms are handled separately and notifications are sent when appropriate.
+   - The recurrence and alarm settings are handled properly, with email notifications sent only when necessary.

-4. **No Email Notification for Newly Added Attendees**:
+4. **Context-Based Notification Control**:

-   - The module ensures that no email notifications are sent to new attendees when an event is modified.
-Only existing attendees will be notified when their attendance status or event time changes.
+   - By setting the context variable `no_mail_to_attendees`, the system ensures that no invitation emails are sent to new attendees when modifying an event.
+Only existing attendees are notified if the changes impact them.

 5. **Sync Activities and Notify Attendees**:

-   - Updates to the event time or alarms will trigger notifications if necessary.
-The system ensures that attendees are notified only if the changes affect them.
+   - Changes to event time or alarms will trigger notifications if needed.
+The system uses the context to control which attendees receive updates, ensuring minimal disruption.

 Configuration
 =============

 No additional configuration is required.
-The module will automatically apply the behavior after installation.
+The module will automatically apply the modified behavior after installation.

 Testing
 =======